Skip to main content

 The dosage of venetoclax is usually increased slowly over 3 or 4 days, as per the venetoclax package insert:

-Venetoclax should be continued in combination with combination with azacitidine, decitabine, or low-dose cytarabine until disease progression or unacceptable toxicity occurs.
+Venetoclax should be continued in combination with combination with azacitidine, decitabine, or low-dose cytarabine until your cancer progresses or you have unacceptable side effects from venetoclax, whatever comes first.

 What happens if I miss a dose?